Martin, Bassong, R Bennett, Garrido

-West Brom is without left back Goran Popov (calf) and midfielder Chris Brunt (knee), leaving them short in midfield given the continued absence of long term casualties Zoltan Gera (knee) and George Thorne (knee).
+West Brom are without left-back Goran Popov (calf) and midfielder Chris Brunt (knee), leaving them short in midfield given the continued absence of long term casualties Zoltan Gera (knee) and George Thorne (knee).

-Steve Clarke named Boaz Myhill in goal and Craig Dawson and Gabriel Tamas in a back three away at Manchester City, with Ben Foster and Gareth McAuley on the bench, and he could again look to experiment with his side having secured its Premier League status.
+Steve Clarke named Boaz Myhill in goal and Craig Dawson and Gabriel Tamas in a back three away at Manchester City with Ben Foster and Gareth McAuley on the bench, and he could again look to experiment with his side having secured their Premier League status.

 |DID YOU KNOW?|

-- Norwich is just three points above the relegation zone after last week’s 2-1 defeat to Aston Villa ended a run of seven matches unbeaten at home, and its final game of the season is against likely runners-up Manchester City.
+- Norwich are just three points above the relegation zone after last week’s 2-1 defeat to Aston Villa ended a run of seven matches unbeaten at home, and their final game of the season against likely runners-up Manchester City.

-- The Canaries have collected the fewest wins of any Premier League side this calendar year, with just two victories in their last 19 league games and just 13 points in 2013.
-Only Stoke (12) has collected fewer points this calendar year.
+- The Canaries have collected the fewest wins of any Premier League side this calendar year, having collected just two victories in their last 19 league games and just 13 points in 2013.
+Only Stoke (12) have collected fewer points this calendar year.

-- The Norfolk side has scored just 33 league goals this season, fewer than all but QPR (29) and Stoke (31), but has kept nine clean sheets this season, with three of them coming in the last six games.
+- The Norfolk side have scored just 33 league goals this season, fewer than all but QPR (29) and Stoke (31), but have kept nine clean sheets this season with three of them coming in their last six games.

-- Chris Hughton’s side has won fewer corners than any other Premier League team this season (an average of 4.4 per game), but 38 percent of the club's goals this season have been headed, a higher proportion than any other Premier League club.
+- Chris Hughton’s side have won fewer corners than any other Premier League team this season (an average of 4.4 per game), but 38% of their goals this season have been headed, a higher proportion than any other Premier League club.

-- West Brom has secured successive top-flight, top-half finishes for the first time since 1980 and 1981, but has won just one of its last seven games and will be unable to climb above Liverpool from its position in eighth place.
+- West Brom have secured successive top-flight top half finishes for the first time since 1980 and 1981, but have won just one of their last seven games and are unable to climb above Liverpool from their position in 8th place.

-- Some 29 percent of the goals Steve Clarke’s side have conceded have come in the closing 15 minutes this season, a higher proportion than any other Premier League club, while the Midlands side has also been shown more yellow cards for time-wasting than any other side.
+- Some 29% of the goals Steve Clarke’s side have conceded have come in the closing 15 minutes this season, a higher proportion than any other Premier League club, while the Midlands side have also been shown more yellow cards for time-wasting than any other side.

-- Baggies’ top goalscorer Romelu Lukaku (pictured, right) has scored 14 league goals this season and is the youngest player to score 10 or more goals in Europe’s big five leagues this season.
+- Baggies’ top goalscorer Romelu Lukaku (pictured, right) has scored 14 league goals this season and is the youngest player to score ten or more goals in Europe’s big five leagues this season.

-- West Brom has won its last three matches away at Carrow Road, while last season both league matches as well as the fourth-round FA Cup tie between the two resulted in away victories.
+- West Brom have won their last three matches away at Carrow Road, while last season both league matches as well as the fourth round FA Cup tie between the two resulted in away victories.